nccgroup/DetectWindowsCopyOnWriteForAPI/d-dr-registers/README.md

 Hardware Debug Register Enumerator for Windows
 ======================
 Enumerates which threads have hardware debug registers set.
-This will help detect where VEH is used to do function hooking to avoid copy on write detection (d-cow).
+This will help detect where VEHs are being used to do function hooking to avoid copy on write detection (d-cow).
 This tool (d-dr-registers) is complemented by d-vehimplant to detect the other half of the technique.

 Example of it running